Splix777/total-perspective-vortex/README.md

 Let's take the formal expression of an EEG signal:

-- `N` the number of events of every class.
+- `N` the number of events per class.
 - `ch` number of channels (electrodes)
 - `time` the length of event recording